AndreasOpdahl/Demokratibasen-UiB-Ide/download_texts_from_URLS/training_data/17720-examples-from-prod-20250930.md

 Extracted from demokratibasen-prod 2025-09-30 and OpenAI batch files ("30 last days") with full texts.

+THE COMMANDS BELOW HAVE BEEN SUPERCEDED.

+See the README.MD file in the download_texts_from_URLS/ folder (which may since have been renamed).

 ## To extract from demokratibasen-prod

 ```